EST Contest for SchoolsThe Sun at a glance

 The contest is open to schools in all European Union countries plus Andorra, Iceland, Liechtenstein, Norway, Switzerland and the UK.

-It is addressed to groups of students in the school years corresponding to the age ranges 14-15 and 15-16 by the submission deadline.
-A teacher has to lead the group.
-He/she will serve as the contact point with the EST team and will organise the work of the students, often involving other STEM teachers as deemed appropriate.
+It is addressed to teams of students in the school years corresponding to the age groups 14-15 and 15-16.
+A teacher has to lead the team.
+He/she will serve as the contact point with the EST Communication Office and will organise the work of the students, often involving other STEM teachers as deemed appropriate.
 This is a unique opportunity to combine work in Physics, Maths, Chemistry, Biology, Art, IT, English and even History!

 Teams should consist of four (exceptionally three) students, plus the teacher.
 There is no limit on the number of teams a teacher can lead.

 Every participant will receive a certificate signed by the President of the European Association for Solar Telescopes (EAST).